ingenthr/blogs.ingenthron.org/content/post/not-COVID-19.md

 was COVID-19.
 So, I moved back into our regular bedroom.

 In retrospect, something odd happened between day 3 and 4.
-I woke up at 3am with a horrible headache.
+I woke up at 3am with a horrible migraine-like headache.
 I got up, drank a bunch of water, and took a Tylenol, eventually getting back to sleep.
 The reason I mention this is I felt pretty good on day 4's morning.
 In retrospect, I think it was the Tylenol putting the fever I had (but wasn't